huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_security_group.md

 * `protocol` - The layer 4 protocol type.
 * `remote_ip_prefix` - The remote CIDR of the iec security group rules.
 * `remote_group_id` - The remote group id of the iec security group rules.

-## Default Security Group Rules

-In most cases, HuaweiCloud will create some ingress and egress rules for each new iec security group.
-These iec security group rules will not be managed by Terraform.

 ## Timeouts